-This article, written by Lisa Harrington, appeared in the print version of the The Graduate in the Spring of 2001.
+This article appeared in the print version of the The Graduate in the Spring of 2001.

-When Jackson enrolled at Berkeley in 1920, there were 17 black students on campus, eight women and nine men.
+When Jackson enrolled at Berkeley in 1920, there were 17 Black students on campus, eight women and nine men.
 While she enjoyed the wide range of classes, she felt invisible among classmates who never spoke to her and professors who rarely called on her.
 One day, Jackson passed President Benjamin Ide Wheeler on campus.
 He turned and talked with her for a few minutes.
 Their chat lifted her spirits, as did her friendship with Lucy Ward Stebbins, Dean of Women.
-She recognized and admired Jackson’s determination and had been the one to approve the Alpha Kappa Alpha chapter.
-Jackson received an A.B. in 1922 and an M.A. in 1924, then took a teaching job at a predominantly black and Hispanic school in Imperial Valley.
+She recognized and admired Jackson’s determination and had been the one to approve the Alpha Kappa Alpha chapter, the second Black sorority after the chartering of Delta Sigma Theta by Vivian Osborne Marsh.
+Jackson received an A.B. in 1922 and an M.A. in 1924, then took a teaching job at a predominantly Black and Hispanic school in Imperial Valley.
 When offered a long-term substitute position in Oakland, she sought advice from Dean Stebbins, who, according to Jackson, was honest and direct.

 Stebbins asked, “Do you think you will be happy in a situation where you may find yourself isolated?
 Do you think you can stand calmly by and see those less well qualified than you advanced in the system ahead of you?
 Can you endure being left out of things when you, as a teacher, should be included?”